imvrk45/Transformerless-Power-Supply-KiCad/README.md

-> ⚠️ \*\*Warning:\*\* This project is directly connected to AC mains.
-It is intended for educational purposes only.
-Handle it with proper electrical safety precautions.
+> ⚠️ \*\*Warning:\*\* This project is directly connected to AC mains voltage.
+It is intended only for educational purposes.
+Handle with proper electrical safety precautions.